Degenerate limits for one-parameter families of non-fixed-point diffusions on fractals: Introduction

 weakly in $C_{\tilde{G}}[0,\infty)$ (the space of continuous functions on $\tilde{G}$), where $B$ is the Brownian motion on $\tilde{G}$.
 This is a homogenization result not seen in Euclidean space as the geometry of the fractal causes the homogenization.
 If we think of a diffusing particle, even though it moves much more frequently in a horizontal direction, in order to cross large regions it must make vertical moves and thus on the very large scale it behaves like the Brownian motion.

-In \cite{hattori1994} it is observed that, even in the situation where there is no fixed point for the renormalization map, this procedure would lead to a diffusion on the $O(1)$ scale which was non-degenerate even though at both small and large scale this diffusion is degenerate.
+In \cite{hattori1994} it is observed that, even in the situation where there is no fixed point for the renormalization map, this procedure could lead to a diffusion on the $O(1)$ scale which was non-degenerate even though at both small and large scale the diffusion is degenerate.
 This was illustrated in the case of $abc$-gaskets where the ratios between $a,b$ and $c$ are such that there is no fixed point \cite{HW97}.

 It is clear that for the asymptotically one-dimensional diffusion on the Sierpinski gasket on the small scale there is a separation of time scales in that there will be many more horizontal steps than vertical ones.
 The question of the so-called ultraviolet limit of these processes was raised in \cite{hattori1994}.
 Is there a rescaling of the diffusion process over short time and space scales which will produce a non-trivial object in the short scale limit?
 In other words does there exist a scaling $\lambda \in (0,1)$ and a non-trivial process $X^b$ such that